 In short, yes.
 Child sexual abuse is more prevalent than most Canadians would like to believe.
 Research shows about 1 in 10 children will be sexually victimized before they turn 181 and in the vast majority of cases the offender is known to the child.2

 How Can Parents/Guardians Reduce Risk?

 - Learn about the issue of child sexual abuse and the behaviours and situations that present risk to children and youth.
-Download our free resource, Child Sexual Abuse: It is Your Business to learn more.
+Download our free resources, Protecting Your Child and Child Sexual Abuse: It is Your Business to learn more.

 - Pay attention and respond to interactions between children and adults.
 If you are uncomfortable with the way an adult is interacting with a child, get involved.
 Learn more about how to report on the Taking Action page.

 - Teach your child about personal safety.
 Visit kidsintheknow.ca for age-appropriate resources.

 - Be involved in your child’s life.
 Attend their activities and pay attention to interactions between adults and the children; know who they are building relationships with.